Skip to main content

 (format nicely)

 A specific field tells Vero what to fill in.
 A targeted rule shapes how it appears.
-Pairing them is where templates start to feel professional.

 [Physical exam findings] (Format as "System: findings", one system per line.
 Only include systems explicitly examined.)